cosmologically/weathergen/README.md

 ## weathergen.py
 Generates weather descriptions for fictional environments and tweets them.
-Weather generator written for @ark_forecast on twitter, part of the Aldebaran Sea roleplay group.
 Can be repurposed for any other randomizer which uses lists to generate results, and then tweet them.

 ### Requirements
   - [Python 2.7](https://www.python.org/downloads/release/python-2710/)